falcosecurity-retire/kubernetes-response-engine/playbooks/README.md

     functions.

 * -e: Sets configuration settings for Playbook.
 In this case the URL where we have to post messages.
 You can specify multiple *-e* flags.
+You need to specify the `LISTEN_RULES` env var.
+In this case, playbook will be run when a falco.error or falco.info alert is raised.

 * -t: Topic to susbcribe.
 You can specify multiple *-t* flags and a trigger will be created for each topic, so when we receive a message in that topic, our function will be ran.
-In this case, playbook will be run when a falco.error or falco.info alert is raised.

 ### Kubeless 101